saustin-aviatrix/aviatrix-gke-demo/README.md

 ### Modifying Distributed Cloud Firewall (DCF) Rules

 If you need to make changes to the DCF rules, you must remove them first, make your changes, and then push them back.
-The easiest way to do this is to **comment out the `policies` section** in `110-Aviatrix-DCF.tf` and run a `terraform apply`.
-This will remove the rules.
-You can then uncomment the section, make any necessary changes, and run another `terraform apply` to add them back.
+The easiest way to do this is to follow this process:

+1. Comment out the relevant policy block(s) in 110-Aviatrix-DCF.tf.

+2. Run terraform apply to remove the old rules.

+3. Uncomment the block(s), make your changes, and save the file.

+4. Run terraform apply again to add the new rules.

 -----